smizell/json-remark/contrib/linting.md

 # JSON Remark for Linting

-**WORK IN PROGRESS> THIS IS EXPERIMENTAL.
+**WORK IN PROGRESS.
+THIS IS EXPERIMENTAL.
 WILL CREATE A BETTER PLACE FOR THESE LATER**

 Type URL: `https://github.com/smizell/json-remark/blob/main/contrib/linting.md`